KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202502280852 ch6 Work and Kinetic Energy.md

 1 joule = (1 newton)(1 meter)

 ## Work: Positive, Negative, or Zero
-When the force has a component in the same direction as the displacement, cos$\alpha$  in the positive direction
+When the force has a component in the same direction as the displacement, cos$\alpha$  is positive and the work W is positive.
+When the force has a component opposite to the displacement, cos $\alpha$ is negative and the work is negative.
+When the force is perpendicular to the displacement $\alpha$ = 90<sup>o</sup> and the work done by the force is zero.
+The cases of zero work and negative work br

 # Kinetic Friction and the Work-Energy Theorem